Roopana/calculator_distributed/README.md

 # Calculator App
-Simple Calculator using Java Servlet with shared access to calculation history of clients
+Simple Calculator using Java Servlet with shared access to calculation history of clients.
+The max records to display is capped to 10.

 # Concepts Used
   TCP Sockets for communication between client and server